brighton-flemming/Bot-Battlr/README.md

 ~ To discharge a robot from your army, click the "DISCHARGE" button on the enlisted robot card.
 ~ The robot will be removed  permanently from your army as well as the Robot List.

-Clicking on a robot card (either enlisted or available) will display detailed information about the robot.
+5. Display of robot details
+The robot's card displays the following details;
 The robot's name, catchphrase, class, health, damage, and armor stats will be shown.
 # Technologies Used
-React: A JavaScript library for building user interfaces.
+1. React: A JavaScript library for building user interfaces.
-JavaScript: The primary programming language used.
+2. JavaScript: The primary programming language used.
-HTML: Markup language for creating the web pages.
+3. HTML: Markup language for creating the web pages.
-CSS: Stylesheet language for styling the web pages.
+4. CSS: Stylesheet language for styling the web pages.
-Semantic UI: CSS framework for a visually appealing design.
+5. Semantic UI: CSS framework for a visually appealing design.
-Fetch API: Used to perform HTTP requests to the backend server.
+6. Fetch API: Used to perform HTTP requests to the backend server.
 # Usage
 # Landing Page

-Upon opening the application, you will see a visually appealing landing page with the title "Bot Battlr" and a header "Robot List".
+~ Upon opening the application, you will see a visually appealing landing page with the title "Bot Battlr" and a header "Robot List".
-The robot list displays available robots in card format.
+~ The robot list displays available robots in card format.
-Enlisting Robots

-To enlist a robot, click the "Enlist" button on the robot card.
-The enlisted robot will be added to your army, and the button will change to a "DISCHARGE" button.
-Enlist multiple robots to build your robot army.
-Releasing Robots

-To release a robot from your army, click the "DISCHARGE" button on the enlisted robot card.
-The robot will be removed from your army, and the button will revert to "Enlist".
-Viewing Robot Details

-Clicking on a robot card (either enlisted or available) will display detailed information about the robot.
-Information includes the robot's name, catchphrase, class, health, damage, and armor stats.
 # Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your changes.
+2. Create a new branch for your changes.
-Make your changes and commit them.
+3. Make your changes and commit them.
-Push the changes to your forked repository.
+4. Push the changes to your forked repository.
-Submit a pull request.
+5. Submit a pull request.